-An Introduction to the Jumpstart Our Business Startups (JOBS) ActAdded by Hawley Troxell in Business Law, News on June 27, 2012
+An Introduction to the Jumpstart Our Business Startups (JOBS) ActAdded by Hawley Troxell in Articles & Blogs, Business Law on June 27, 2012

 On April 5, 2012, President Obama enacted the Jumpstart Our Business Startups (JOBS) Act.
 The purpose of the Act is to lighten the regulatory burdens faced by smaller companies and to expand those business’ opportunities to raise capital.
 Previously, the SEC’s lengthy and cumbersome registration rules turned many businesses off from raising capital through securities offerings.
 The JOBS Act will amend and supplement Federal securities laws in an effort to update regulations to match the realities of modern day business capitalization.
 Many entrepreneurs praise the JOBS Act for giving companies access to new capital raising apparatuses.

 Publicity for the JOBS Act has focused on the benefits it will have for startup companies, but there are many provisions that should be advantageous to any company seeking new methods of raising capital.
 It must be noted, however, that many provisions of the JOBS Act require the SEC to draft and implement new regulations, so the full breadth and scope of the JOBS Act remains to be seen.

 There are three specific provisions of the JOBS Act that companies should pay close attention to as the implementation process begins: (i) the revisions to Rule 506 of Regulation D of the Securities Act, (ii) the expansion of exemptions under Regulation A of the Securities Act, and (iii) the allowance for “crowdfunding” under Section 4 of the Securities Act.
 This article will provide a brief overview of these revisions will change SEC registration.